berkes/maptastic/README.markdown

 ## Installation

-Rails3 & [Formtastic][1] ver 2.0.0.pre.
+jQuery & Rails3 & [Formtastic][1] ver 2.0.0.pre.

-You can alternatively install the gem:
+You can install this as gem:

     gem install maptastic-form